-Note: This handbook describes every model and option, sometimes even before they are generally available.
+Note: This handbook describes product features and options available throughout the range, sometimes even before they are generally available.
 It may describe options not fitted to your vehicle.

 Note: Always use and operate your vehicle in line with all applicable laws and regulations.